LOUDO56/PyMacroRecord/README.md

 # Special Thanks

 - Fooinys, who playtested my program!
-- @Lenochxd, for code enhancement!
+- <a href="https://github.com/Lenochxd">Lenoch</a>, for code enhancement!
-- @takiem for the Italian translation.
+- <a href="https://github.com/takiem">Takiem</a> for the Italian translation.
-- @DennyClarkson for the Chinese-Simplified translation.
+- <a href="https://github.com/DennyClarkson">DennyClarkson</a> for the Chinese-Simplified translation.